This

 Meanwhile,

-lab just as things are getting under way.
-He pulls Sinclair away for
+just as things are getting under way.
+He pulls Sinclair away for the

-the control panel before the doctor can bring an end to Paul’s
+control panel before the doctor can bring an end to Paul’s exposure

-exposure to the Cobalt 60.
-Then Manon storms into the radiation chamber
+to the Cobalt 60.
+Then Manon storms into the radiation chamber to confront

-to confront Paul, only now the prolonged exposure has accelerated Paul’s
+Paul, only now the prolonged exposure has accelerated Paul’s transformation

-transformation into an alligator.
-His entire upper torso is covered
+into an alligator.
+His entire upper torso is covered with thick, scaly

-with thick, scaly skin and his head is that of an alligator.
-Paul frees
+skin and his head is that of an alligator.
+Paul frees himself from the

-himself from the table and lunges at Manon, who raises his arm in defense.
+table and lunges at Manon, who raises his arm in defense.
+His Hook-hand

-His Hook-hand gets caught on an electrified cable nearby and the smelly
+gets caught on an electrified cable nearby and the smelly oaf is promptly

-oaf is promptly barbecued.
-Paul makes a run for it, startling both Joyce
+barbecued.
+Paul makes a run for it, startling both Joyce and his mother

 Gator-Paul